Is there a demand for mechanical engineers in the future? Yes! We’re moving into the digital age, but we still live in a physical world.

 - Stronger materials for construction and manufacturing

-- Doctors inside human bodies to detect and fix abnormalities
+- Mini-doctors inside human bodies to detect and fix abnormalities

-- Sensors to detect failure points in critical infrastructure
+- Sensors to identify failure points in critical infrastructure

 - Water purification and environmental cleanup